 Tinubu joined politics in 1991 by joining the Social Democratic Party.
 He supported Moshood Kashimawo Abiola, who wanted to be president.

-In 1992, Tinubu was elected as a Senator for Lagos West.
-In the Senate, he led important committees that dealt with Banking, Finance, Appropriation and Currency.
+In 1992, Tinubu won the election as Senator representing Lagos West Senatorial District.
+In the Senate, he led important committees that dealt with Banking, Finance, Appropriations, and Currency.

 But in 1993, the military annulled the presidential election that Abiola had won.
 Tinubu then helped form NADECO, a group that fought for democracy and wanted Abiola recognised as president.